What is a standing order?

-Usually, you have to sign a direct debit form, although some particularly trusted companies are authorised to set up direct debits over the phone.
+Usually, you have to sign a direct debit form, although some companies are authorised to set up direct debits over the phone.

 If that sounds a little risky, remember that the company must have obtained the bank account details from you and that you are protected by the Direct Debit Guarantee.